 If you are interested in applying for U.S. citizenship, first make sure that all of the following apply to you:

 Applying for citizenship opens your whole immigration history to review.
+This is not a risk-free process.
 U.S. Citizenship and Immigration Services (USCIS) will carefully investigate your background.
-If it discovers something wrong -- for example, that you used fraud to get your green card or abandoned your residency by making your home outside the United States -- it can strip you of your green card and send you out of the country.
+If it discovers something wrong—for example, that you used fraud to get your green card or abandoned your residency by making your home outside the United States—it can strip you of your green card and send you out of the country.

-You'll need to complete a citizenship application on USCIS Form N-400 and send it in with a copy of your green card, the required photos, and the appropriate fee.
-After filing your application, you will probably wait for many months, depending on your local USCIS office.
-Then you will be called in for a fingerprint appointment, and later an interview appointment.
+In order to apply, you will need to complete a citizenship application on USCIS Form N-400 (see Filling Out USCIS Form N-400) and send it in with a copy of your green card, the required photos, and the appropriate fee.
+After filing your application, you will probably wait many months, depending on backlogs at your local USCIS office.
+First, you will be called in for a fingerprint (biometrics) appointment, and later an interview appointment.